 I’m a writer of contemporary fiction.
-Originally from Salisbury, Wiltshire, I read Modern Languages (French and German) at Oxford before moving to London where I live with my husband and two sons.
+Originally from Salisbury, Wiltshire, I read Modern Languages (French and German) at university before moving to London where I live with my family.
 I have lifelong links with France and am often found on the other side of the Channel.

 My first novel Paris Mon Amour was released in June 2016 by digital publisher Canelo (UK, USA and Canada) and as an audio book from Audible (worldwide).
-It was published in paperback under my own new Literary Sofa imprint on 22 May 2017 – find out more here.
+It was published in paperback under my own Literary Sofa imprint in May 2017 and was a W H Smith Travel Summer Pick – find out more here.

-My short fiction has been published in various magazines and anthologies including Rattle Tales 2 and both volumes of Stories for Homes in aid of Shelter, with further publications to follow.
+My short fiction has been published in magazines and anthologies including Rattle Tales 2 and both volumes of Stories for Homes in aid of Shelter.
 I’ve been longlisted in the 2013 Lightship Flash Fiction competition and shortlisted for The Asham Award 2012, Short Fiction Journal Prize 2013 and the inaugural 2014 Room To Write competition.
 My short story The Word for Freedom lent its name to the Retreat West anthology to mark the centenary of women’s suffrage in autumn 2018.
 You can hear me read it here.

 I’ve been part of a stimulating and highly opinionated book group for 16 years.
-My own taste in novels centres on the crossover territory between literary and commercial fiction (I often think it’s hard to tell the difference).
-I am very drawn to American writing and I love reading in French.
+My personal territory as reader and writer centres on the crossover between literary and commercial fiction (I often think it’s hard to tell the difference).
+I am drawn to books featuring complicated families/relationships including LGBT; realistic portrayal of female sexuality (especially that of ‘older women’); strong geographical settings.
+I also love reading in French.

-My leisure interests include travel (especially USA and France), foreign language film and TV, art, wine and cooking.
+My leisure interests include travel (favourite destinations France, USA and South Africa), foreign language film and TV, art, wine and cooking.
+I am a keen swimmer.

 You can get in touch via Twitter @isabelcostello – except August, when I take the month off.